 Contrast dye flowing out of the blood vessel may be a sign of bleeding.

-Narrowed arteries may suggest:
+Narrowed or blocked arteries may suggest:

 Out of place blood vessels may be due to:

 Abnormal results may also be due to cancer that started in another part of the body and has spread to the brain (metastatic brain tumor).

 Complications may include:

 Tell your provider right away if you have:

 Adamczyk P, Liebeskind DS.
 Vascular imaging: computed tomographic angiography, magnetic resonance angiography, and ultrasound.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 40.